Most students know that bullying is bad, and yet bullying still happens in our schools every day.

 Bullying Lesson Instructions

 Prep: About an hour before the lesson starts, and unbeknownst to your students, firmly tap one of the two apples on a table or your desk.
 This will create invisible bruises underneath its skin, but as you look at the apple, you should not be able to see the bruising.

 Gather your students in a group, either in person or via distance learning, and hold up two apples.

+“Who can describe these two apples to me?
+How are they the same?”
 “They’re both red,” students may suggest.
 “They’re both shiny.
 They’re about the same size.”

+Ask your students if they notice anything different about the apples.
 After establishing that the apples look pretty much the same, start to insult one of the apples.